Crunch-io/ta-da/content/dev/features/slides-editable-from-deck.md

 {{< figure src="dev/features/images/slides-editable-from-deck-panel.png" class="img-fluid">}}

 Edit options are spread over three tabs at the top: Properties, Categories, and Colors.
-You can read about these options in the help pages, [here](http://support.crunch.io/collections/zcq4XdTK/Getting-Started).
 You'll find that some options are only available for some visualization types.

 When you're done making edits, click **Save** to return to the deck view.
 Your exports will now reflect these changes.